Miami Commercial DUI Lawyer

-A holder of a driver's license has to fulfill certain obligations when using public roadways, but those whom have acquired a commercial driver license (CDL) are held to a higher standard in Florida.
-Being convicted of a DUI could not only jeopardize a person's CDL license, it could also result in them serving an extensive prison sentence, being forced to pay costly fines, and possibly have their career put in peril.
+A holder of a driver's license has to fulfill certain obligations when using public roadways, but those who have acquired a commercial driver license (CDL) are held to a higher standard in Florida.
+Being convicted of a DUI could not only jeopardize a person's CDL license, but also result in them serving an extensive prison sentence, being forced to pay costly fines, and possibly have their career put in peril.

-If you have a CDL license and have been arrested for a DUI related offense, you need the immediate assistance of an experienced Miami-Dade County criminal defense attorney to help save your CDL license and prevent you from being imprisoned.
+If you have a CDL license and have been arrested for a DUI-related offense, you need the immediate assistance of an experienced DUI attorney to help save your CDL license and prevent you from the harsh penalties of a conviction.

-- Convicted of Driving a Commercial Motor Vehicle while their BAC is 0.04 Percent or Higher, or
+- when the driver is convicted of driving a commercial motor vehicle while their BAC is 0.04 percent or higher; or

-- The Holder of a CDL Refused to Submit to a Test to Determine His or Her BAC while Driving a Motor Vehicle
+- when the holder of a CDL refuses to submit to a test to determine his or her BAC while driving a motor vehicle.

 What Constitutes a Commercial Vehicle in Florida?

-Florida law defines a "commercial motor vehicle" as any vehicle utilizing Florida roadways which meets any of the following criteria:
+Florida law defines a "commercial motor vehicle" as any vehicle utilizing Florida roadways that meets any of the following criteria:

 Penalties for a Commercial Vehicle DUI in Miami

-In addition to the other criminal penalties set forth under Florida law for being convicted of driving while under the influence of a controlled substance or alcohol, a holder of a CDL license that is convicted of a DUI offense will be subject to the following penalties:
+In addition to the other criminal penalties set forth under Florida law for being convicted of driving while under the influence of a controlled substance or alcohol, a CDL license holder who is convicted of a DUI offense will be subject to the following penalties:

-Commercial Vehicle Safety Alliance – Visit this website to acquire more information about CVSA's mission to make commercial motor vehicles safer by promoting uniformity, compatibility, and reciprocity in regards to commercial motor vehicle inspections and regulations.
+Commercial Vehicle Safety Alliance: Visit this website to acquire more information about CVSA's mission to make commercial motor vehicles safer by promoting uniformity, compatibility, and reciprocity regarding commercial motor vehicle inspections and regulations.

-If you are a holder of a commercial driver's license and have been arrested for possession of a controlled substance, driving under the influence (DUI), or refused to take a chemical test to determine your BAC, you need to acquire legal representation from an experienced Miami criminal defense attorney for your legal matter post haste.
+If you hold a commercial driver's license and have been arrested for possession of a controlled substance, driving under the influence (DUI), or refused to take a chemical test to determine your BAC, you need legal representation from an experienced Miami defense attorney for your legal matter.